reown-com/appkit/.changeset/lovely-dragons-clap.md

 '@reown/appkit-wallet-button': patch
 ---

-Adds walletConnectProvider and enableUniversalProviderManualControl flags to inject a UniversalProvider instance to be used by AppKit'
+Adds walletConnectProvider flag to inject a UniversalProvider instance to be used by AppKit'